Introduction to Hawaii Slot Machine Casino Gambling in 2019

 Hawaii slot machine casino gambling does not exist.
-This island state is among the most uncompromising of any U.S. state, territory, or the federal district with regards to prohibiting gambling.
-And, they do so for solid business reasons.
+For solid business reasons, the eight Hawaiian Islands is one of the most uncompromising states with regards to prohibiting gambling.

 Hawaii prohibits all forms of gambling, including slot machines, table games, lotteries, horse and dog racing, sports betting, and even bingo.
-Social gaming is allowed with restrictions, which has the potential to be extended to other games such as craps.
+Hawaii allows restricted social gaming, with a potential extension to other games such as craps.
+Craps might fall under Hawaii’s legal definition of social gaming.

 Hawaii has not embraced gambling because there’s no profit in it.
-Their potential increase of state tax revenue is estimated to be between $20 million and $40 million.
+Their estimated potential increase of state tax revenue is between $20 million and $40 million.
 Yet, Hawaii’s tourism revenue is $1 billion.

 Simply put, Hawaii would suffer a significant loss of income if it used their valuable land for a casino instead of what they are currently using it for – tourism.